 Related Leading Practices

-The company tracks, reviews and acts to improve its gender balance at board and senior management levels.
+The company tracks, reviews and acts to improve the quality of its relationships with affected communities.

 Related Leading Practices